What Do Electrician Do?

 - Ground Wirer

-In the United States, there were 666,900 jobs for Electrician in 2016.
+There were about 666,900 jobs for Electrician in 2016 (in the United States).
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 59,600 new jobs for Electrician by 2026.
 The BLS estimates 82,000 yearly job openings in this field.

 The states with the most job growth for Electrician are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.